fyngyrz/NWS-Temperature/README.md

 with my general impression of pretty much everything the USG is involved in.

-I should note that Anchorage, AK, \(`xxxMTRanc`\) did *not* work.
+I should note that Anchorage, AK, \(either of `anc` or `aed`\) did *not* work.
 Despite being well west of where I am \(IIRC my history, Seward discovered it somewhere in Russia.\) So there's that, too.
 On second thought, perhaps they simply want us to take "western region" to mean "south of Canada."

 ## Configuration